Nuremberg (Nürnberg), Germany:

 Settled In: Celts camped here as early as 400BC; first permanent fortifications 1000 AD

-Officially Founded: 1105 AD (Free Imperial City in 1219 AD)
+Officially Founded: 1050 AD, Free Imperial City in 1219 AD, joined Bavaria in 1806

 Language: German, but basic English gets you by.

-The city was often called the ‘unofficial capital’ of the Holy Roman Emperor because Nuremburg was where many rulers wanted to go every chance they got.
-The desire to travel to Nuremburg stemmed from the city’s beautiful and and strong fortifications.
-The hilltop Nuremburg Castle and mighty wall circling the entire town made the Imperial City a Medieval force.
-Our Nuremburg travel guide will take you to the castle and around many other historical sights.
+The city was often called the ‘unofficial capital’ of the Holy Roman Emperor in Medieval times because Nuremberg was where many rulers wanted to go every chance they got and (as of 1356) is where they had to hold their first Imperial Diet.
+The desire to travel to Nuremberg stemmed from the city’s beautiful and strong fortifications.
+The hilltop Nuremberg Castle and mighty wall circling the entire town made the Imperial City a Medieval force.
+Our Nuremberg travel guide will take you to the castle and around many other historical sights.

-During WW2, Nuremburg became a Nazi stronghold which led to the bombing of many of the Medieval sites around town.
+During WW2, Nuremberg became a Nazi stronghold which led to the bombing of many of the Medieval sites around town.
 The village was later where many of the Nazi leaders famously went on trial after the war was over.
-City a population of over 3 million people, the core of Old Town Nuremburg has been tastefully restored since the war to keep the Medieval vibe alive.
+City a population of over 3 million people, the core of Old Town Nuremberg has been tastefully restored since the war to keep the Medieval vibe alive.